Living-with-machines/nnanno/README.md

 ### fastai
 If you want to use the experimental inference functionality you will need to install fastai.
 See the [fastai docs](https://docs.fast.ai/#Installing) for options for doing this.

+## Documentation

+The [documentation](https://living-with-machines.github.io/nnanno/) can be viewed as rendered pages with the option of opening as notebooks in Google Colab.

 ## Illustrations in advertising: an 'end-to-end' example of using nnanno

-You can find an 'end-to-end' example in examples folder of the documentation.# TODO add link This example goes through the process of sampling, annotating, training a model and predicting this against the newspaper navigator data.
+You can find an 'end-to-end' example in [examples folder of the documentation](https://living-with-machines.github.io/nnanno/intro.html).

+This example goes through the process of sampling, annotating, training a model and predicting this against the newspaper navigator data.

 ## Functionality